Job no: 497244

 • Perform additional duties as assigned or required to meet Residential Education and University goals and objectives

-• Implement and evaluate the residential programming model, emphasizing competencies including academic success, exploration and leadership, community, diversity and inclusion, social justice, and wellness
+• Implement and evaluate the residential programming model, emphasizing competencies including academic success, campus and community engagement, social justice and inclusion, personal development and leadership & professional development

-• Develop a positive and inclusive working and living environment for staff and students
+• Develop a positive and inclusive working and living environment for students and staff

 • Provide crisis intervention and resource referral to students in need